facebookresearch/hydra/website/docs/configure_hydra/logging.md

 ---
 Hydra is configuring Python standard logging library with the dictConfig method.
 You can learn more about it [here](https://docs.python.org/3/howto/logging.html).

-This example demonstrates how to to customize the logging behavior of your Hydra app.
+This example demonstrates how to to customize the logging behavior of your Hydra app, by making the following changes to the default logging behavior:
-The modified logging configuration differs from the default in the following:

  * It outputs to stdout and not to a log file as well
  * It uses a simpler log pattern, without the timestamp etc.